 Theodora is said to have intervened to save Lazarus Zographos from further torture under her husband.
 Whether their opposing religious beliefs strained their relationship is unclear, according to historians.

-Amazingly there is even a written record of this amazing woman’s grandmother’s life, in the form of an illustrated chronicle called “Theoktisti,” which shows her introducing — secretly — the veneration of icons to her granddaughters, who had grown up in an era of Iconoclasm.
+Amazingly there is even a written record of this amazing woman’s role as a grandmother, in the form of an illustrated chronicle called “Theoktisti,” which shows her introducing—secretly—the veneration of icons to her granddaughters, who had grown up in an era of iconoclasm.

 “Here we have a record of three women, three generations who, respecting tradition, played a most important role in its religious and ceremonial rites of Orthodoxy.
 These were matters of fundamental importance for the ages,” Kalavrezou states.

-This Theodora was even depicted on gold coins, which survive to this day, one of which shows her, her husband Theophilus and her children altogether, revering an icon that is held by a priest.
+This Theodora was even depicted on gold coins, which survive to this day, one of which shows her, her husband Theophilus, and her children all together, revering an icon that is held by a priest.

-Another famous and amazingly accomplished woman in Greek history was the daughter of Alexis Komnenos, who in the twelfth century wrote a historic biographical text relating the many accomplishments of father called The “Alexiade.”
+Another famous and amazingly accomplished woman in Greek history was the daughter of Alexis Komnenos, who in the twelfth century wrote a historic biographical text relating the many accomplishments of her father called The Alexiade.
 This groundbreaking work, composed by a woman, is still extant.

 Kalavrezou states that the work is “unique from a female author,” although some girls even at that time did learn to read in the Byzantine world.

-Although she is best known as the author of the Alexiad, Anna played an important part in the politics of the time and attempted to depose her brother, John II Komnenos, as emperor and seize the throne herself.
+Although she is best known as the author of The Alexiade, Anna played an important part in the politics of the time and attempted to depose her brother, John II Komnenos, as emperor and seize the throne herself.

 Following her father’s death in 1118, Anna and her mother attempted to usurp John II Komnenos; however, her husband refused to cooperate with them, and the usurpation failed.
-As a result, John exiled Anna to the Kecharitomene Monastery, where she spent the rest of her life.
-But while she was confined there, she dedicated her life to the writing of the Alexiad.
+As a result, John exiled Anna to the Kecharitomene Monastery, where she spent the rest of her life, but while she was confined there, she dedicated her life to the writing of The Alexiade.

 Kassiane, writer of the “Hymn of Kassiane”

-Kassiane, a contemporary of the Theodora who ended the year of iconoclasm, had gifts that were so staggering that despite all the restrictions on women’s lives at that time, even became a famous composer and hymnographer due to her great talents in those areas.
+Kassiane, a contemporary of the Theodora who ended the year of iconoclasm, had gifts that were so staggering that, despite all the restrictions on women’s lives at that time, she even became a famous composer and hymnographer due to her great talents in those areas.

 Ordinary women in Byzantium “handed down culture, maintained civilization”

 A woman’s primary responsibility was the home.
-After courting and marriage, marriage was considered a partnership, although she was solely responsible for raising the children.
-Her dowry always remained her property — unlike in the West, where woman’s dowry would become the husband’s property upon marriage.
+After courtship, marriage was considered a partnership, although she was solely responsible for raising the children.
+Her dowry always remained her property—unlike in the West, where a woman’s dowry would become the husband’s property upon marriage.

-Women were not confined to the home – as they often were during the years of Ottoman occupation in Greece much later.
-They routinely left the home and could work as tailors, as well as spinning, weaving, selling textiles including curtains and blankets.
+Women were not confined to the home—as they often were during the years of Ottoman occupation in Greece much later.
+They routinely left the home and could work as tailors.
+They could also work in spinning, weaving, and selling textiles such as curtains and blankets.

-There were even, the professor says, evidence of guild-like institutions in the eleventh century of women who worked in textiles, including the women who worked in the famous workshops of Thebes.
-Nurses and midwives were also common professions as well as innkeepers or sellers of products in markets, as well as agricultural workers.
+The professor says there was even evidence of guild-like institutions in the eleventh century of women who worked in textiles, including the women who worked in the famous workshops of Thebes.
+Nursing and midwifery were also common professions, and women could be innkeepers. sellers of products in markets, and agricultural workers.

 There are paintings of Byzantine women harvesting grain and grapes in the eleventh century.
 They could also work as hired dancers for festivities and parades.
-Dancing was an integral part of court festivities and the annual Panegiri and other festivals.
+Dancing was an integral part of court festivities, the annual Panegiri and other festivals.

-Women fostered knowledge, beliefs and customs, and passed them from generation to generation, allowing the Byzantine tradition to survive, she said, “maintaining civilization down to the strong, intelligent individuals that we recognize today” in the Greek world.
+Women fostered knowledge, beliefs, and customs and passed down from generation to generation, allowing the Byzantine tradition to survive, she said, “maintaining civilization down to the strong, intelligent individuals that we recognize today” in Greek history.